mdsufz/StandEnA/README.md

 paste uniq_ec.tsv <(cut -f3- -d' ' ec_synonyms.txt) > synonyms_table.tsv
 ```

+Please note that any typo or extra character (e.g. space) in the EC number field of the [uniq_ec.tsv](examples/01_customdb/uniq_ec.tsv) file may cause no synonyms to be returned from KEGG API.

 #### Step 1.2 Preparing the list of synonyms for NCBI Edirect
-Parsing the synonyms to write down one synonym per line and removing "gene name", "incorrect" and "misleading" flags retrieved with the synonyms:
+Parsing the enzyme synonyms to write down one synonym per line and removing "gene name", "incorrect" and "misleading" flags retrieved with the synonyms:
 ```bash
 # Parsing the synonyms and removing output that can't be used